Bradley-Hower/reading-notes/course-301/class-03.md

 **How can you pass a method from a parent component into a child component?**

 Passing a method from a parent to a child can done by using an arrow function.
-Inside is the component within angle brackets.
+Inside is the object within angle brackets.
+Then, thereunder as a property, within curly brackets, "this.methodname".
+In this case, "this.increment".
 This moves in through props at the child constructor.

 **How does the child component invoke a method that was passed to it from a parent component?**

 This is accomplished using `this.props.parentfunctionname()` syntax.
+In this case, the element pushed through within the parenthesis was "this.prop.name".

 ## Things I want to know more about